London Review of Education

 - Book reviews – please send submissions to the Book Reviews Editor, Janice Tripney: firstname.lastname@example.org

-A special feature on Decolonising the school curriculum will be published in March 2022.
+A special feature on Celebrating the Institute of Education’s 120th Anniversary will be published in autumn/winter 2022.
 See link for information, contact and deadlines.

 Original research article